farTooOld/3D_STEP-Colorizer-App/README.md

 •Tip's

 ### DESCRIPTION:
-Colors items in STEP files having their colors previously defined as RGB values of: '1' for any/all of the 'COLOUR_RGB' strings in the file.
+Colors items in STEP files having their colors previously defined as COLOUR_RGB with values of: '1' for any/all of the 'COLOUR_RGB' strings in the file.
 The other Colors in the STEP file will Not be affected.
 All of the included 'Stock' STEP files already contain the appropriate declarations.

 ### INSTALLING:
 **Helpful Info Prior to Installation**
-Download the STEP_Colorizer(for your system).
-It contains all the files.
+Download the STEP_Colorizer(for your system) and the Backup.zip

 There is a Backup Folder containing the included STEP files.
 The App (.zip) contains a Selection of Stock-Parts provided for Ease-Of-Use.